 - Williams T, Long M, Carpenter P, Hayden M. Year 12 in the 1980's: report of a study supported by the Commonwealth EIP program.
 Canberra: AGPS; 1993.

 - Considine G, Zappala G. Factors influencing the educational performance of students from disadvantaged backgrounds.
 In: Eardley T, Bradbury B (Eds.), Competing visions: refereed Proceedings of the National Social Policy Conference 2001.
 (SPRC Report 1/02).
 Sydney: Social Policy Research Centre, University of New South Wales; 2002.

 - Ryan C, Sartbayeva S. Young Australians and social inclusion.
 Canberra: Social Policy Evaluation, Analysis, and Research (SPEAR) Centre, Australian National University; 2011.

-Notes: The data presented are children aged less than 15 years living in families where the female parent’s highest level of schooling was year 10 or below, or where the female parent did not attend school, as a proportion of all children aged less than 15 years
+Notes: The data presented are of children aged less than 15 years living in families where the female parent’s highest level of schooling was year 10 or below, or where the female parent did not attend school, expressed as a proportion of all children aged less than 15 years